iribelousova/PythonConnectorEuromod/docs/autoapi/euromod/core/index.rst

         - Order of the parameter in the specific spine.
       * - :py:obj:`parID <euromod.core.ParameterInSystem.parID>`
         - Identifier number of the reference parameter at country level.
+      * - :py:obj:`parent <euromod.core.ParameterInSystem.parent>`
+        - The class of the country-specific function.
       * - :py:obj:`spineOrder <euromod.core.ParameterInSystem.spineOrder>`
         - Order of the parameter in the spine.
       * - :py:obj:`sysID <euromod.core.ParameterInSystem.sysID>`